christianb/tail-recursion/README.md

 # How does Tail Recursion work?

-Simple recursion can be very inefficient when the recursion gets longer with every recursion step.
-This is very memory inefficiten.
+Simple recursion can be very memory inefficient when the recursion gets longer with every recursion step.

-## Normal Recursion
+## Classic Recursion
 A factorial function `fac` is defined as:

 ```
 fac 1 = 1
 fac n = n * fac (n - 1)
 ```

-And a sample calculation:
+Lets calculate the factorial for `n = 4`:
 ```
 fac 4 = 4 * fac 3
       = 4 * (3 * fac 2)